KQM-git/TCL/characters/anemo/kazuha.md

 When Kaedehara Kazuha's Energy is lower than 45, he obtains the following effects:
 * Tapping or Holding Chihayaburu regenerates 3 or 4 Energy for Kaedehara Kazuha, respectively.
 * When gliding, Kaedehara Kazuha regenerates 2 Energy per second.
+  * The energy gained while gliding is not affected by energy recharge.
 {% endtab %}

 {% tab title="C5" %}